 Senior nurse educator with Tresillian Family Care Centre Fran Chavasse says that baby sleep patterns and their development are intrinsically linked.

-“If a mother can think and listen or talk to her baby and begin to be very conscious of what her baby’s doing [in utero] she will begin to recognise when her baby is awake and active and then asleep,” Fran told Shevonne Hunt who hosts our parenting podcast Feed Play Love.
+“If a mother can think and listen or talk to her baby and begin to be very conscious of what her baby’s doing [in utero] she will begin to recognise when her baby is awake and active and then asleep,” Fran explained on parenting podcast, Feed Play Love.

 “When her baby is asleep and when her baby is awake and active is actually mimicking what that baby will be doing after birth.
 So if her baby is awake between two and four in the morning she can probably expect her baby to be awake between two and four in the morning after birth.”